 Another popular activity is hiring a bicycle and exploring both the old town and the surrounding area.
 As mentioned above, you will pay around $1.30 to hire a bicycle for the day.

-Something that Hoi An is famous for is it’s tailor made clothing.
-Many travellers who visit Hoi An want to purchase custom-made clothing for this reason.
-Hoi An is actually one of the cheapest places in the world to buy custom-made clothing.
+Many travelers who visit Hoi An want to purchase custom-made clothing as Hoi An is actually one of the cheapest places in the world to buy custom-made clothes.

 Prices for tailor made clothing vary quite significantly depending on the item of clothing and the shop you go to.
 There are many high end tailors that cost a lot but there’s also lots of cheaper places too.

-At one of the cheaper stores, you’ll pay $40 – $65 for a woman’s gown and between $50 – $90 for a men’s 3 piece suit.
+At one of the cheaper stores, you’ll pay $40 and $65 for a woman’s gown and between $50 and $90 for a men’s 3 piece suit.